Too many programmers don’t understand exceptions. Do you?

 If anyone has a different example where try/except is fine, let us know (code example please).

-If you are still unconvinced, I dedicated a full chapter in my book to exceptions.
+If you are still unconvinced, a big chapter in my book is dedicated to exceptions.
+Take a look!

 Leave a Comment